 Many people will tell you that the best combination for unblocking drains is bicarbonate of soda and vinegar; however, I believe this to be wrong.

-There are many youtube videos and websites which combine these two elements.
-However, the frothing and fizzing are only the chemical creation of water and salt.
+However, the frothing and fizzing only lead to the chemical creation of water and salt.
 (H2O) & (C2H3NaO2).

 22.1 Unblocking A Stubborn Drain